H1B

 H2A Visa (Temporary or Seasonal Agricultural Workers):

-national may come to the U.S. temporarily to perform agricultural
+come to the U.S. temporarily to perform agricultural or seasonal work.

 The LL.M.
 Law Group can help obtain an H2A visa